secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Penetration Testing Process/Penetration Testing Phases - Assessment Specific Stages/Pre-Engagement.md

 | ☐ Physical Security Assessment | ☐ Social Engineering Assessment |
 | ☐ Red Team Assessment | ☐ Web Application Security Assessment |

-Under each of these, the questionnaire should allow the client to be more specific about the required assessment.
+- Under each of these, the questionnaire should allow the client to be more specific about the required assessment.
 Do they need a web application or mobile application assessment?
 Secure code review?
 Should the Internal Penetration Test be black box and semi-evasive?
 Do they want just a phishing assessment as part of the Social Engineering Assessment or also vishing calls?
 This is our chance to explain the depth and breadth of our services, ensure that we understand our client's needs and expectations, and ensure that we can adequately deliver the assessment they require.

-Aside from the assessment type, client name, address, and key personnel contact information, some other critical pieces of information include:
+- Aside from the assessment type, client name, address, and key personnel contact information, some other critical pieces of information.

 |  |  |
 | --- | --- |